Tofu is one of the oldest foods, and it has been a hot topic of discussion by food critics in recent times.

 Despite divided opinions on the goodness of tofu, NO evidence indicates any serious harm it can inflict on health.

-However, no food is good for health if eaten in an excess amount.
-It is good to limit the intake of bean curd to a moderate amount.
+However, food is only good for health if eaten appropriately.
+Limiting the intake of bean curd to a moderate amount is good.

 Some of the possible ill effects of soy products on health are:

-- According to some animal studies, soy products could have adverse effects on fertility health.
+• According to some animal studies, soy products could adversely affect fertility health.

-The anti-nutrients in tofu may not be healthy for some people with weak metabolism and digestive function.
-These anti-nutrients may lead to:
+The antinutrients in tofu may not be healthy for some people with weak metabolism and digestive function.
+These antinutrients may lead to the following:

-However, most of these antinutrients in soy can be made ineffective by soaking, cooking, or fermentation.
+However, soy’s antinutrients can be made ineffective by soaking, cooking, or fermentation.

-Sprouting soybeans before making tofu can also help in eliminating most phytates and trypsin inhibitors; on the positive side, it increases the protein content.
+Sprouting soybeans before making tofu can also help eliminate most phytates and trypsin inhibitors; on the positive side, it increases the protein content.

 Tips On Choosing Healthy Tofu

-Either you can make tofu at home or purchase tofu which comes in various forms like freeze-dried, jarred or canned, or dehydrated.
+You can make tofu at home or purchase tofu, which comes in various forms like freeze-dried, jarred or canned, or dehydrated.

-When you are buying soy cheese, make sure to read the ingredients label and find that only soybeans, water, and permitted coagulants are used in it.
+When buying soy cheese, read the ingredients label and find that only soybeans, water, and permitted coagulants are used in it.

 It is important to rinse the tofu blocks before you use them in your food.